-Comment: The current composition of the Speech-Language Pathology and Audiology Board is made up of 3 SLPs, 3 audiologists, 3 public members -- 1 of which is a otolaryngologist (physician and surgeon), for a total of 9 members.
-The current composition of the Hearing Aid Dispensers Committee is 3 hearing aid dispensers, 2 public members, 1 audiologist, and 1 physician and surgeon certified in otolaryngology, for a total of 7 members.
+Comment: The current Speech-Language Pathology and Audiology Board is made up of three SLPs, three audiologists, and three public members , one of which is a otolaryngologist (physician and surgeon), for a total of nine members.
+The current composition of the Hearing Aid Dispensers Committee is three hearing aid dispensers, two public members, one audiologist, and one physician and surgeon certified in otolaryngology, for a total of seven members.
 The Department is recommending that a combined board should have a public member majority and an odd number of members.
 Committee staff agrees.
 The composition recommended would seem to meet the requirements of having licensees adequately represented and still providing for a public majority.

 Board Response: The concept of public members is very important and can be very beneficial.
 As a general rule, consumer protection is best served when consumers have a balanced representation on the boards, and consumers are generally represented by a board's public members.
 With the recent merger of the SLPAB and the HADB, and the regulation of three distinct professions under one Board, the governance structure of the Board has shifted to a plurality of public members.
 Each profession is represented by two professional members and there are a total of three public member seats on the Board.
 As such, the public member seats represent the majority of the membership.
-Any further reduction is professional members would compromise the technical expertise necessary to adequately govern each profession.
+Any further reduction in professional members would compromise the technical expertise necessary to adequately govern each profession.